 t) Erring on the side of caution

-Day 4: The vegan life, the nature of ethics, and moral motivation *
+Day 4: The vegan life, abstract theory, and moral motivation*

 a) Finding good vegan meals